Success! this Exam Successfully Added.

 Application Mode Online

-Language of Questions 13 languages including English & Hindi
+Language of Questions 13 Languages including English & Hindi

-Nature of Questions Multiple Choice Questions (MCQ’s)
+Nature of Questions Multiple Choice Questions (MCQs)

 Exam Mode Online